• SearchSearch

 Families Should Know

-• Temperamental weather often deters travelers from Hue, but it won’t slow you down as long as you dress for it.
-Pack a rain jacket, waterproof shoes and a small umbrella.
+• Although Hue’s temperamental weather sometimes deters travelers, it won’t slow you down as long as you dress for it — pack a rain jacket, waterproof shoes and a small umbrella.
 The rainiest season spans the fall and winter months, roughly September through January, though showers can pop up any time of year.
+Winters are chilly; summers are hot and humid.

 Relevant Links